hassanasghar/mha_pp1_aws_log_pipeline/README.md

 - **Glue job bookmarks** for incremental loads

-This layer is the authoritative clean dataset used by downstream consumers.
+This layer provides clean dataset used by downstream tools.

 ---